clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 ### Sequencer
 * Typically employed when assessing the randomness of tokens, such as session cookie values or other supposedly randomly generated data.
 * If the algorithm used for generating these values lacks secure randomness, it can expose avenues for devastating attacks.

+* Beyond the built-in features, the Java codebase of Burp Suite facilitates the development of extensions to enhance the framework's functionality.
+  * These extensions can be written in Java, Python (using the Java Jython interpreter), or Ruby (using the Java JRuby interpreter).
+* The Burp Suite Extender module allows for quick and easy loading of extensions into the framework, while the marketplace, known as the BApp Store, enables downloading of third-party modules.
+* While certain extensions may require a professional licence for integration, there are still a considerable number of extensions available for Burp Community.
+  * For instance, the Logger++ module can extend the built-in logging functionality of Burp Suite.
 ## Installation
 ### Downloads
 * To download the latest version of Burp Suite for other systems, you may click [this](https://portswigger.net/burp/releases/) button to go to their download page.